-- Vocational Rehabilitation is the primary public program to support people with disabilities to achieve competitive employment outcomes. - This program is usually run through the state government and may be a part of the state's education department, human services department employment division, or social services department. - Often this service can be started when a person is in high school and by contacting the state vocational rehabilitation office.
+- Vocational Rehabilitation is the primary public program to support people with disabilities to achieve competitive employment outcomes. - This program is usually administered by the state government and may be a part of the state's education department, human services department employment division, or social services department. - Often this service is started when a person is in high school by contacting the state vocational rehabilitation office.